-If you’ve reached this page, you probably want to know more about restaurant management software and the solutions available in the market.
-But you may also be asking, “What does restaurant management software really mean?”
+If you’ve reached this page, you probably want to know more about restaurant software and the solutions available in the market.
+But you may also be wondering what the phrase means and what it actually does.
 If you aren’t sure, we completely understand.

 - It’s a BOH thing

 - How this essay is organized…

 - Get a system demonstration

 Some definitions are incredibly wide, and include the software required to manage everything in a food service organization like credit card processing, gift cards, guest Wi-Fi and rewards programs.
 Others narrow the definition to a point where it’s really only another term for a point of sale (POS) system.

 We don’t think either one of these definitions is correct.
 It’s true that management can include many different aspects of a food service business, but going down a rabbit hole of never-ending solutions is not really helpful.
 It’s equally unhelpful to only restrict solutions to one thing.